zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Orders model

 The Order model is the model used to track orders made in the store.
-It contains all of the payment and delivery detais as well as a ForeignKey field containing the user's UserProfile object if they are signed in.
+It contains all of the payment and delivery details as well as a ForeignKey field containing the user's UserProfile object if they are signed in.

     class Order(models.Model):